 - You need ‘train’ the algorithm that your Facebook party guests want to see your posts

-- You can use video to increase engagement and the time people spend on your posts
+- Use video to increase engagement and increase the time people spend on your posts

-- Facebook Live ranks well in the algorithm
+- Facebook Live ranks incredibly well in the algorithm

 - You can make your parties more fun and increase engagement with games